railsjazz/rails_live_reload/README.md

 This is the simplest and probably the most robust way to add a support for a live reload to your Rails app.

 Just add the gem and thats all - congratulation, now you have a live reload.
+No 3rd party dependencies.

 Works with: